solidjs/solid-docs-legacy/en/tutorials/props_children/lesson.md

   get children() { return Child() }
 });
 ```
-This means these props are evaluated lazily.
+This means that these props are evaluated lazily.
 Their access is deferred until where they are used.
 This retains reactivity without introducing extraneous wrappers or synchronization.
-However this means that repeat access can lead recreation in the case of child components or elements.
+However, it means that repeat access can lead to recreating child components or elements.

-The vast majority of the time you will just be inserting these into the JSX so there is no problem.
-However when you need to work with the children you need to be careful.
+The vast majority of the time you will just be inserting props into the JSX so there is no problem.
+However, when you work with children, you need to be careful to avoid creating the children multiple times.

-For that reason Solid has the `children` helper.
-This method both creates a memo around the children access but also resolves any nested child reactive references so that you can interact with the children directly.
+For that reason, Solid has the `children` helper.
+This method both creates a memo around the `children` prop and resolves any nested child reactive references so that you can interact with the children directly.

-In the example we have a dynamic list that we want to set their `color` style property.
-If we interacted with `props.children` directly not only would we create the nodes multiple times but we'd find children itself a function, the Memo returned from `<For>`.
+In the example, we have a dynamic list and we want to set the items' `color` style property.
+If we interacted with `props.children` directly, not only would we create the nodes multiple times, but we'd find `props.children` to be a function, the Memo returned from `<For>`.

 Instead let's use the `children` helper inside `colored-list.tsx`:
 ```jsx